ewhiteman27/CS180-Final-Project---Markeplace/Tests.md

 7. Select 'View Store Statistics'.
 8. Enter store name.

-Expected Result: Application displays all the products avaliable in the store with their descriptions.
+Expected Result: Application displays all the products that were purchased by customers.

+Test Status: Pass

+9. Select 'View Cart Information'.

+Expected Result: Application should read "No products are in carts!"  if customers have no products in cart.
+Otherwise, application should display the products currently in customer carts.

-Test Status:
+Test Status: Pass

 # Test 15: Import and Export File for Seller